 “At Voya Financial, we know that disability inclusion—not only in the workplace, but everywhere—is good for our customers, our employees and society.
 People with disabilities and special needs have a right to equal opportunities—and they have a right to unlimited opportunities”

-Rodney O. Martin, Jr. Voya Chairman and CEO
+Rodney O. Martin, Jr. Executive Chairman of Voya

 “As the leading human rights organization for all individuals with Down syndrome, it is our mission to work toward a society in which those with Down syndrome and other disabilities have fair opportunities.”